jakeramaer/single-shot-human-reconstruction-2022/README.md

     - Retrain PyMAF on annotated fencing data (i.e. pixel perfect positions for both people and both swords for each frame of training data).
 This would take a long time to implement!
 - ICON reconstruction relies on PyMAF, which exposes it to PyMAF failure cases.
 In their words - "Though PyMAF can improve the alignment of some body parts, it remains challenging for PyMAF to correct those body parts with severe deviations, heavy occlusions, or ambuiguous limb connections."
 - ICON assumes weak perspective cameras, which makes it succeptable to failure when subjects are close to the lens / distorted.
 In a UFC ring subjects might get very close to cameras.

 ## Improvements Made
 - HuMoR / FLAG pose estimation, rather than PARE.
 - Temporal smoothing

 ## A brief statement on how you would write a test suite for your video converter. e.g. how would you validate that your outputs are reasonable?
+- At training time, I have found the best quantitative metric for evaluating outputs has been 3D IOU.
-- This is a difficult question as, at test time, we have no ground truth model for 3D IOU calculations
+- At test time, we have no ground truth model for 3D IOU calculations, therefore evaluation becomes more tricky.
-- However, if we could output the inferred extrinsic camera coordinates and line up the reconstruction with the original video, we would then be able to run 2D IOU on the  gt video vs the reconstruction (this is still a bad way to measure performance, as we're only using one view)
+- However, if we could (1) output the inferred extrinsic camera coordinates and (2) line up the reconstruction silouette with the original video, we would then be able to run 2D IOU on the gt video segmentation vs the sillouette of the reconstruction.
+- This is still a poor way of measuring performance, as we're only using one view.
-- To tag an output as 'reasonable' you could use a 2D IOU threshold from the perspective of the original camera.
+- To tag an output as 'reasonable' you could use a 2D IOU threshold.
-- Otherwise, you could run a 3D pose estimation for (PyMAF) and use 3D IOU there.
 ## Other Approaches
 As a side note - if an output 3D mesh wasn't a requirement, recent NeRF networks (https://github.com/NVlabs/instant-ngp) would definitely catch my eye:
 - NeRF networks train on a single scene, take camera coordinates as input and give 2D images as output.
 - From a realism standpoint, the detail, color and material properties (reflections, roughness etc) of NeRF's 2D outputs far outpace 3D mesh generation networks, at the cost of having no output mesh to work with.
 - Limitations:
-    - This network requires a very beefy GPU and is prone to crashes.
+    - This network requires a very beefy GPU and is prone to VRAM overflow related crashes.
-    - This network requires multiple cameras to achieve good results (check this again), so the monocular video data wouldn't
+    - This network requires multiple cameras to achieve good results, so the monocular video data provided withthis task wouldn't be usable.